 Do you remember Lip Smackers?
 I can remember a time in my life as a kid that I had a necklace full of lip balms of every different flavor and color of the rainbow.
 It was the cool thing to have all your favorites on hand and my mom, always wanting to substitute real gifts for candy during every one of the holidays, would load us up with fruity flavored lip balms.

 Lip Balm for Me, Lip Balm for My Kid

-Though you can of course make your fun fruity lip balms in the requisite beeswax color, it can be fun to spice things up with a bit of color too!
-You can easily color your lip balms with different colors of mica powder, like these from Slice of the Moon.
+Though you can, of course, make your fun fruity homemade lip balm in the requisite beeswax color, it can be fun to spice things up with a bit of color too!
+You can easily color your homemade lip balms with different colors of mica powder, like these from Slice of the Moon.
 Mica is a natural mineral that is mined and used for coloring cosmetics, paints, and more!
 Be sure to find cosmetic grade mica powder so that it’s safe for use on your skin and lips.

 Lip Balm with Real Fruit Flavor

 I am a big lover of essential oils, but when making products for kids, I always like to take into account where they will be applying them.
 Though it’s totally safe to use certain essential oils (avoiding those that are phototoxic) in a homemade lip balm and put them on your lips, babies and toddlers will likely try to eat and lick off the lip balm, so I avoid using essential oils for this purpose.
 It took me a while to find a flavor extract that was not cut with any toxins and was made with the REAL fruit for flavor.
 The only company that I have found to create a certified organic flavor extract that is cold-processed using extraction without the use of any colorants, fillers, diluting agents or preservatives is Medicine Flower.
 The great thing about these flavors is that you can use them in food, beverages, and cosmetic applications!

 You can find all sorts of flavors by Medicine Flower on Amazon!